 How are Swiss prepaid cards different from credit cards?

-Unlike credit cards and charge cards, which are used to make purchases or cash withdrawals on credit that must then be settled at a later date, prepaid cards are attached to accounts from which money is debited as the card is used.
+Unlike credit cards and charge cards, which are used to make purchases or cash withdrawals on credit that must then be settled at a later date, a prepaid card is linked to a prepaid account and transactions are debited from the account balance immediately.

-Because prepaid cards are debit cards and not credit cards, they do not come with a line of credit and you cannot carry a balance on a prepaid card.
-A prepaid card can only be used as long as there is sufficient money in the account to cover the cost of a transaction.
+Because prepaid cards are debit cards and not credit cards, they do not come with a line of credit.
+You cannot carry a balance on a prepaid card.
+A prepaid card can only be used if the balance of the prepaid account is sufficient to cover the cost of a transaction.

 Some prepaid cards are only issued to individuals who hold bank accounts, while others can be used as a stand-alone solution without an additional bank account.
 Card issuers which do not require prepaid cardholders to have bank accounts include Cornèrcard, Viseca, Paysafecard (Yuna To Go), Bonuscard and Valora (ok.- Prepaid Mastercard).